About Food Rescue US

-Gratitude is our currency, and we believe that every food donor, food rescuer, receiving agency and partner organization deserves a handsome salary.
-Thank you all.
+Gratitude is at the core of our work and we recognize the profound importance of every food donor, food rescuer, social service agency and partner organization with whom we work.

-Every food run, every meeting, every story is fueled by people with a passion to end food insecurity in the United States.
-Passion sustains this movement.
+Every food run, every meeting, every story is fueled by people with a passion to reduce hunger and food waste in the Unites States.
+Shared passion energizes our work.

 A few years ago I was thinking about how we give.
 People from all walks of life give regularly to their favorite causes, but what about companies, do they give?